Skip to content

 vitamin C

-Vitamin C, also known as Ascorbic acid, is an essential water-soluble vitamin that is essential for a variety of body functions.
-It is one of the safest and most effective food supplements and has already been examined in many studies.
-Not only does it support the immune system, but it is also important for skin health, iron absorption and antioxidant regeneration in the body.
-In this article we will show you the different aspects of this molecule.
+vitamin C, also known as ascorbic acid, is an essential water-soluble vitamin that is essential for a variety of body functions.
+It is one of the safest and most effective dietary supplements and has been studied in many studies.
+It not only supports the immune system, but is also important for skin health, iron absorption and the regeneration of antioxidants in the body.
+In this article, we will show you the different aspects of this molecule.

-This vitamin, also known as ascorbic acid, is a powerful antioxidant that protects the body from free radicals.
-Free radicals are molecules that can cause cell damage and have been linked to various diseases, including heart disease and cancer.
-Ascorbic acid is also necessary for the synthesis of collagen , an important protein that contributes to wound healing and keeps the skin, blood vessels, tendons and gums healthy.
+This vitamin, also known as ascorbic acid, is a powerful antioxidantthat protects the body from free radicals.
+Free radicals are molecules that can cause cell damage and are associated with various diseases, including heart disease and cancer.
+Ascorbic acid is also responsible for the synthesis of collagen necessary, an important protein that contributes to wound healing and keeps the skin, blood vessels, tendons and gums healthy.

 The true content of ascorbic acid always varies, but in this table you have an overview of foods and their vitamin C content per 100g: